---------------------------------------

 With a gasp, Sandy rushed to T-Bone's side.
 He lay limp, head resting against the wall.
 A dark stain was spreading along the side of his flight suit.

 "Oh my goodness..."
-The slender she-kat pressed a hand to T-Bone's neck.
+The dark-haired she-kat pressed a hand to T-Bone's neck.
 Yes, his heartbeat was steady, and the regular shudders rippling over his body accompanied each breath.
 Sandy sighed in relief.
 As she tugged her cell phone out of a coat pocket, the big SWAT Kat's eyelids fluttered.
 The researcher paused.

 T-Bone's lips moved soundlessly before a word finally escaped.